On complexified analytic Hamiltonian flows and geodesics on the space of Kahler metrics: Cotangent bundle of a compact Lie group

 Let $K$ be a compact Lie group.
 Infinite families of $K\times K$-invariant K\"ahler structures on $TK\cong K\times Lie(K) \cong K_\C$, where $K_\C$ is the complexification of $K$, were studied in \cite{KMN1}.

-Let $h\in C^{\infty}(Lie(K))$ be an Ad-invariant strictly convex function with $||H||$ bounded away from zero, where $H$ is the Hessian of $h$.
+Let $h\in C^{\infty}(Lie(K))$ be an Ad-invariant strictly convex function such that the inverse of the Hessian of $h$ has bounded operator norm.
 Let $\{y^i\}_{i=1,\dots, n}$ be cartesian coordinates on $Lie(K)$ associated to a choice of orthonormal baisis with respect to the Killing metric.
 Let

 Then, the map

 is a diffeomorphism and defines on $T^*K$ (and on $K_\C$) a K\"ahler structure $(T^*K, \omega, J_0)$ \cite{KMN1}.
 To study the action of the Lie series $e^{\tau X_h}$ on the polarization ${\cal P}_0$ corresponding to $J_0$ it is sufficient to study its action on $J_0$--holomorphic functions of the form, $f_{\pi, E_\pi}(x, Y) = tr(E_\pi \pi(x e^{iu(Y)})$, where $\pi$ denotes a finite dimensional representation of $K_\C$ and $E_\pi$ an endomorphism of the space of the representation. \begin{proposition} \be e^{\tau X_h}(f_{\pi, E_\pi})(x, Y) = tr(E_\pi \pi(x e^{(i+\tau)u(Y)})) \ee \end{proposition}